-Mooli (White Radish), also known as Daikon, is a crunchy root vegetable commonly used in Indian, Asian, and Middle Eastern cuisines.
-Rich in vitamin C, potassium, fibre, and antioxidants, it supports digestion, liver health, and immunity.
-Both the root and leaves are utilized in cooking and traditional medicine for their detoxifying and digestive properties.
-From salads and parathas to juices and pickles, Mooli is a versatile food that offers a range of health benefits when consumed in moderation.
+Mooli (Radish), also known as Daikon, is a crunchy root vegetable widely used in Indian, Asian, and Middle Eastern cuisines.
+It is rich in vitamin C, potassium, fiber, and antioxidants, supporting digestion, liver health, and immunity.
+Both the root and leaves of the Mooli plant are used in cooking and traditional medicine for their detoxifying and digestive properties.
+The leaves are particularly rich in vitamin C, vitamin B6, magnesium, phosphorus, iron, and calcium, which contribute to bone health.
+Whether in salads, parathas, juices, or pickles, Mooli provides a variety of health benefits when consumed in moderation.

 Mooli, also called muli, is a nutrient-rich white radish popular in Indian, Asian, and Middle Eastern cuisines.
 Its crisp texture and mild, peppery flavour make it versatile.
 Use it in salads, soups, and pickles.
 Mooli is rich in vitamins and minerals, like vitamin C, potassium, and fibre.
 It offers many health benefits.